 You’re going to say, “What??
 These are amazing gardens.
 If only…” and they are.
 Each one is super interesting and let’s face it, pretty seductive.

-However, look at these four spectacular settings and in your mind add: a larger, brightly colored bench to the shade; a chair on which to perch under that flowering tree; seating that’s in scale with the amazing arched tunnel; and a simple bench at the end of this elegant latticed vista.
+However, look at these four spectacular settings and in your mind add the following.
+A larger, brightly colored bench to the shade.
+A chair on which to perch under that flowering tree.
+Seating that's in scale with the amazing arched tunnel.
+And, a simple bench at the end of this elegant latticed vista.
 The placement of seating would change each site into a place one could not help but stop and linger.

 (2) Mountain view: Tuscon, AZ.
 Original source unknown

 (3) Backyard chairs: Saybrook History, Old Saybrook, CT

 (4) Chairs in circle: Olbrich Botanical Gardens, Madison, WI

 (5) English garden with bench: Jenny Bloom Garden Design, London, England

 (6) Grass path: Todd Haiman Landscape Design, New York, NY

 (7) Built-in stone bench: Matthew Cunningham Landscape Design, Boston, MA